 The Annual Fund Manager will partner with and inspire her/his staff (currently a parent-focused Annual Fund Officer and a Development Officer for recent graduates and student programs) through effective motivation and mentoring.
 S/he will embrace diversity and possess the management acumen to leverage team members’ existing capacity while strengthening performance to drive goal-oriented outcomes.

 CA’s direct response program represents a significant opportunity for growth.
 Mail and email appeals currently represent 34% of the Annual Fund’s cash total.
-In close partnership with CA’s Marketing and Communications team, the incumbent will demonstrate the ability to develop strategy and implement a creative and forward-looking process to deliver an inspiring and personalized program that will grow the response rate through segmentation, volunteer outreach, social media, and other channels.
+The incumbent will demonstrate the ability to develop strategies and implement a creative and forward-looking process to deliver an inspiring and personalized program that will grow results through segmentation, volunteer outreach, social media, and other channels.
+Collaborating with the Marketing and Communications team, the AF Manager will initiate and develop a multi-dimensional and highly personalized outreach strategy and monitor performance results using fundraising analytics.
 The Annual Fund Manager must be able to effectively manage volunteers, time, and staff resources as the program grows.

 Donor and Volunteer Engagement

-The Annual Fund Manager will collaborate with the Director of Engagement to improve and extend relationships with all constituencies in ways that have a quantifiable impact on philanthropic results.
-The Annual Fund Manager will set an example as a hands-on expert in engaging individuals and inspiring them to invest in CA’s mission through unrestricted annual support.
-Collaborating with the Marketing and Communications team, the AF Manager will initiate and develop a multi-dimensional and highly personalized outreach strategy and monitor performance results using fundraising analytics.
+The Annual Fund Manager will collaborate with the Director of Engagement to improve and extend Alumnae/i relationships with constituencies in ways that have a quantifiable impact on philanthropic results through reunion fundraising management, leveraging milestone years and high capacity classes with appropriate retention strategies for all gift levels.
+The Annual Fund Manager will also be responsible for a portfolio of annual giving prospects and volunteers with giving potential of $5k – $25k through all phases of the donor cycle, meeting with prospects annually and personally soliciting gifts.
+Additionally, the AF Manager will set an example as a hands-on expert in engaging individuals and inspiring them to invest in CA’s mission through unrestricted annual support.

 The successful candidate will be a strategic and creative team member who is visionary about CA’s annual giving fundraising potential and will tap into CA’s unique culture to maximize results.
 The AF Manager will have a proven track record and demonstrated success with annual fundraising.
 S/he will possess outstanding interpersonal competencies, the ability to effectively engage volunteer leadership, and a deep commitment to instilling practices and a culture that reflects CA’s mission and values.
 Individuals with experience in all non-profit sectors are encouraged to apply.